 Atilla, aka “scourge of God,” was an uneducated barbarian born in the fifth century.
-Attila and his brother Bleda took control of the Hunnic Empire and signed a peace truce with the Eastern Roman Empire after his uncles’ death.
+After his uncles’ death, Attila and his brother Bleda took control of the Hunnic Empire and signed a peace truce with the Eastern Roman Empire.

 - During his callous rule extending from 434 to 453AD, Attila used to say, “There, where I have passed, the grass will never grow again,”

-- Attila died of severe nose bleeding in 453AD when he was celebrating his second marriage feast.
-Nobody knows about his burial site as his servants were killed after his death.
+- Attila died of severe nose bleeding in 453AD when he celebrated his second marriage feast.
+Nobody knows about his burial site as his servants were killed after death.

-- During her reign, she ordered to burn hundreds of protestant heretics alive at stake and thrown their ashes in the river.
+- During her reign, she ordered to burn hundreds of protestant heretics alive at the stake and throw their ashes in the river.